 City Running Tours

-Run 5K or 10K routes at a casual, conversational pace with designated stops along the way.
-Explore downtown, the UT campus or one of many local breweries.
+Run a 5K route at a casual, conversational pace with designated stops along the way.
+Explore downtown, UT, or local breweries.

 Corn Maze at Barton Hill Farms

 Each weekend during the fall, you can meander through this "maize."
-Saturday nights, bring a flashlight and try your luck at the maze after dark.
+Saturday nights, bring a flashlight and try your luck after dark.

 Deep Eddy Pool

-This is the oldest swimming pool in Texas, and it was opened to the public by the city of Austin in 1936.
-A popular with lap-swimmers and those who just want to splash around.
+Opened to the public by the city of Austin in 1936, this swimming pool is the oldest in Texas.
+Popular with lap-swimmers and those who just want to splash around.

-Austin sports several courses to play: Pease Park, Roy G. Guerrero Park, Searight Park, Circle C Ranch Park and more.
+Austin sports several courses to play: Pease Park, Roy G. Guerrero Park, Zilker Park, Circle C Ranch Park, and Searight Park.

-Austin sports 12 leash-free areas for you and your best friend to play.
+Austin sports a dozen leash-free areas for you and your best friend to play.

 Driftwood Estate Winery

 This winery prides itself on making high-quality wines from Texas grapes.
-The view from the bluff overlooking the vineyard is breathtaking.
 See website for tasting room hours.